The Tur\'an Density of 4-Uniform Tight Cycles: Characterizing Hypergraphs Avoiding Certain Walks

 We first state our main result pictorially as \cref{thm:visual-applicable}, characterizing $\C kr$-hom-free $r$-graphs as those colorable by a specific set of pictograms in an \emph{accordant} manner.
 The pictorial perspective given in \cref{sec:pictorial-oriented-colorings} is primarily intended to motivate the formal symbolic definitions given in \cref{sec:algebraic-oriented-colorings}, using which we state an equivalent non-pictorial formulation of \cref{thm:visual-applicable}.
 This equivalent formulation, which is \cref{thm:alg-provable}, is proven in \cref{sec:prove-coloring-result}.
 Lastly, in \cref{sec:coloring-corollaries} we apply \cref{thm:visual-applicable} to derive explicit pictorial characterizations of $\C kr$-hom-free $r$-graphs (including \cref{thm:coloring-2mod4}) for all uniformities $r\leq 4$ and all residues $k$ modulo $r$.
 The characterizations in uniformities 2 and 3 were known prior to this paper --- indeed, the 2-uniform result is precisely \cref{prop:bipartite} --- but we feel it is instructive to illustrate how they are both special cases of this more general characterization.

-\subsection{Pictorial Perspective}
+\subsection{Pictorial perspective}

-Fix a uniformity $r$, and suppose $\Delbf=\{\Delta_1,\ldots,\Delta_m\}$ is some set of pictograms, each depicting a coloring of the $r$-vertex simplex stabilized by some symmetries.
+The goal of this subsection is to phrase our characterization in an informal but visually intuitive manner in \cref{thm:visual-applicable}.
+Fix a uniformity $r$, and suppose $\Delbf=\{\Delta_1,\ldots,\Delta_m\}$ is some set of pictograms, each depicting a coloring of the $r$-vertex geometric simplex stabilized by some symmetries.
 As an example, if $r=3$, the three-vertex simplex is a triangle, and two possible pictograms are $\Delta_{\mathrm{refl}}=\pointedtriangle$ and $\Delta_{\mathrm{rot}}=\pinwheel$.
-The former is stabilized by reflection across the vertical axis, while the latter is stabilized by rotation by 120 or 240 degrees.
+The former is stabilized by reflection across the vertical axis, while the latter is stabilized by rotation by 120 or 240 degrees; both are subgroups of the dihedral group $D_3=S_3$.
+In general, the full symmetry group of the $r$-vertex simplex is the symmetric group $S_r$, where each symmetry of the simplex corresponds to a permutation of its $r$ vertices.
+Each pictogram $\Delta$ is stabilized by some subgroup of $S_r$; this group is denoted by $\stab(\Delta)$.
+When formalizing our setup in \cref{sec:algebraic-oriented-colorings}, the subgroup $\stab(\Delta)\subseteq S_r$ is the only combinatorial data about the pictogram $\Delta$ that will be used; the geometric coloring is simply for visual intuition.

 Given an $r$-graph $G$, an \emph{oriented coloring} of $E(G)$ by the set $\Delbf=\{\Del_1,\ldots,\Del_m\}$ involves placing one of the pictograms $\Delta_i$ on each $r$-edge of $G$.
 An example oriented coloring of a 3-graph by $\Delbf=\{\Del_{\mathrm{refl}},\Del_{\mathrm{rot}}\}$ is given in \Cref{fig:accordantoricoloring}.
-An oriented coloring is said to be \emph{accordant} if, for any two edges $e=x_1\cdots x_{r-1}y$ and $e'=x_1\cdots x_{r-1}y'$ in $E(G)$ differing at a single vertex, the colorings of $e$ and $e'$ agree on their shared subsimplex $x_1\cdots x_{r-1}$.
-That is, $e$ and $e'$ are colored with the same orientation of the same pictogram, where we identify $e$ with $e'$ by mapping $y$ to $y'$.
+An oriented coloring is said to be \emph{accordant} if, for any two edges $e=x_1\cdots x_{r-1}y$ and $e'=x_1\cdots x_{r-1}y'$ in $E(G)$ differing at a single vertex, the edges $e$ and $e'$ are colored with the same orientation of the same pictogram, where we identify $e$ with $e'$ by mapping $y$ to $y'$.
+Visually, this means the coloring should be reflected across the subsimplex $x_1\cdots x_{r-1}$.
 The oriented coloring pictured in \Cref{fig:accordantoricoloring} is accordant; we remark that, two intersecting edges that differ on two or more vertices need not be colored in the same fashion.
 Non-accordant oriented colorings are pictured in \Cref{fig:nonaccordantcoloring}.

-We characterize $\C kr$-hom-free $r$-graphs as exactly those whose edge sets admit an accordant coloring by a specific set $\Delbf_{r,k}$.
-To state this result, we require a small amount of group theory.